-Alberta Alpine commits to being a national and international leader in advancing inclusive, healthy, rights-based safe sport for all individuals.
-It is paramount for Alberta Alpine to foster a safe sport environment that protects everyone from harm and promotes individual welfare in the administration and delivery of all Alberta Alpine programs and events within and outside of Canada.
+Alpine Canada Alpin (ACA) commits to being a national and international leader in advancing inclusive, healthy, rights-based, safe sport for all individuals.
+It is paramount for ACA to foster a safe sport environment that protects everyone from harm and promotes individual welfare in the administration and delivery of all ACA programs and events within and outside of Canada.

-Creating a safe sport is the collective responsibility of all Participants affiliated with Alberta Alpine, including those at the National and Provincial/Territorial level of sport, to create, foster, and preserve a sport environment that ensure positive, healthy, and fulfilling experiences for all involved.
+Creating a Safe Sport is the collective responsibility of all Participants affiliated with ACA, including those at the National and Provincial/Territorial level of sport, to create, foster, and preserve a sport environment that ensure positive, healthy, and fulfilling experiences for all involved.
 A safe sport environment is one in which all sport Participants recognize, and report acts of Maltreatment and prioritize the welfare, safety, and rights of every person at all times.

-Alberta Alpine is committed to the goal of Safe Sport and have agreed that Maltreatment has no place in Canadian sport and, when present, must be sanctioned appropriately.
+ACA is committed to the goal of Safe Sport and have agreed that Maltreatment has no place in Canadian sport and, when present, must be sanctioned appropriately.
 The commitments expressed below reflect this common understanding amongst all Participants:

-- a) All Participants in sport can expect to play, practice, compete, work, and interact in an environment free from Maltreatment; - b) Addressing the causes and consequences of Maltreatment is a collective responsibility and requires the deliberate efforts of all Registered Participants, sport community, sport club administrators, and organization leaders; - c) Participants in positions of trust and authority have the general responsibility to protect the health and well-being of all other Registered Participants; - d) All Registered Participants recognize that Maltreatment can occur regardless of age, sex, sexual orientation, gender identity or expression, race, ethnicity, Indigenous status, or level of physical and intellectual disability, and their intersections.
-Moreover, it is recognized that those from traditionally marginalized groups have increased vulnerability to experiences of Maltreatment; - e) All Registered Participants recognize that individuals who have experienced Maltreatment may experience a range of effects that may emerge at different time points and that can profoundly affect their lives; - f) All adults working with children and youth not only have a duty to prevent or mitigate opportunities for maltreatment, but also refraining from the use of power or authority in an attempt to coerce another person to engage in inappropriate activities; and - g) In recognition of the historic vulnerability toward discrimination and violence amongst some groups, participants in positions of trust and authority have a duty to incorporate strategies to recognize systemic bias, unconscious bias, and to respond quickly and effectively to eliminate discriminatory practices.
+- a) All Participants in sport can expect to play, practice, and compete, work, and interact in an environment free from Maltreatment; - b) Addressing the causes and consequences of Maltreatment is a collective responsibility and requires the deliberate efforts of all Registered Participants, sport community, sport club administrators and organization leaders; - c) Participants in positions of trust and authority have the general responsibility to protect the health and well-being of all other Registered Participants; - d) All Registered Participants recognize that Maltreatment can occur regardless of age, sex, sexual orientation, gender identity or expression, race, ethnicity, Indigenous status, or level of physical and intellectual disability and their intersections.
+Moreover, it is recognized that those from traditionally marginalized groups have increased vulnerability to experiences of Maltreatment; - e) All Registered Participants recognize that individuals who have experienced Maltreatment may experience a range of effects that may emerge at different time points and that can profoundly affect their lives; - f) All adults working with children and youth have a duty to prevent or mitigate opportunities for misconduct; and - g) In recognition of the historic vulnerability to discrimination and violence amongst some groups, and that continues to persist today, participants in positions of trust and authority have a duty to incorporate strategies to recognize systemic bias, unconscious bias, and to respond quickly and effectively to discriminatory practices.

-Affiliation with Alberta Alpine brings many privileges and benefits.
-Registered Participants are expected to conduct themselves in all situations involving, or potentially impacting, Alberta Alpine in a manner fully consistent with the highest standards of behaviour upon which Alberta Alpine's reputation rests.
+Affiliation with ACA brings many privileges and benefits.
+Registered Participants are expected to conduct themselves in all situations involving or potentially impacting the ACA in a manner fully consistent with the highest standards of behaviour upon which the ACA's reputation rests.

-This Safe Sport Policy suite includes a series of policies affiliated with Alberta Alpine's conduct and procedures, including:
+This Safe Sport Policy suite includes a series of policies affiliated with ACA conduct and procedures, including:

-a.
-Complaint Management and Discipline Policy
+- a.
+Discipline and Complaints Policy

 - b.
 Appeal Policy

 - c.
 Whistleblower Policy

 - d.
 Athlete Protection Policy

 - e.
 Screening Policy